arteagabrayan/Artistic-Exploration-of-Cellular-Automata/README.md

 ## Folders and files

-- **HBAA - Cellular Automata.ipynb** Notebook containing the code and algoritms.
+- **HBAA - Cellular Automata.ipynb** Notebook containing code and algorithms.
-- **imgs** This folder contain some results such as images and animations.
+- **imgs** This folder contains various results, including images and animations.

 ## Requirements
 This repository was developed in the Python 3.10.9 programming language.